 Due: One month after receiving feedback

-Pending: EP is requested and point out any issues.
-GPAT recommendations are attached ( scroll below)
+Pending: At this point we need to decide if we go for a template ( Product provider need more resources) or go with the documents that have been received.
 GPAT reviews the remediation material and decides if the requirements are now satisfied.
 Sends final recommendation to the GCC Director.

 Who: GPAT and GCC Director